Top 52 Slang For Not Care – Meaning & Usage

 • If someone asks for your help with a project that doesn’t interest you, you might respond, “I’m uninvolved in that area and can’t assist.”

-See also Top 65 Slang For An Italian Guy – Meaning & Usage
+See also Top 52 Slang For Funny – Meaning & Usage